File a Report About Amazon Credit Card Fraud

 DoNotPay Works for Everybody with the Click of a Button

 DoNotPay is an asset for individuals, companies, schools, churches, nonprofits, etc. File an unemployment abuse claim or put together alerts for fraud with credit bureaus.
-DoNotPay is a center point for solving problems that require a legal touch.
+DoNotPay is a center point for solving problems that require a touch.

 What Else Can DoNotPay Do?